M17-Project/Micro17/icom_ICF3_4_5_6XXX/README.md

 You can then install Micro17 in the J1 slot.
 ![Micro17 connected to an ICOM radio.](/icom_ICF3_4_5_6XXX/icom_micro17_board1.jpg)
 ### Handsets
-Opening a handset is a bit more tricky.
+Opening a handset is a bit trickier.
 You'll need to remove the two knobs, unscrew the antenna nut (either using thin needle-nose pliers or the appropriate tool.
 Be careful as it might be glued, some light blasting with a heat gun might be needed) and the two bottom screws behind the battery.
 The following bridges will have to be changed:
 * Cut "CP2", "MIC", "AFOUT" and "PTT"
 * Solder/bridge  "CP3"